 The Surge, a sci-fi action role-playing game with gameplay mechanisms strongly reminiscent of the Dark Souls games, was just released last May.
 However, while the title proved to be full of potential, the game was released far too immaturely for many players.
-Therefore, with The Surge 2, Deck13 and Focus Home Interactive want to deliver the game in a timely manner, which the debut should have already done.
+Therefore, with The Surge 2, Deck13 and Focus Home Interactive want to deliver the game promptly and show off their improvements.

 The world of The Surge 2

 As in the predecessor, there is a main path to follow, with many hidden paths that are worth researching.
 There is no talk of an Open World game, but of the developers wanting to provide targeted incentives for exploration.
 As you can not only find items to help you in battle, you can even discover new areas and audio files that tell you more about the background story of the world.

 The developers were particularly interested in the dichotomy between nature and technology.
 The contrast between the tendrils of nature, which slowly recovers the destroyed sites of civilization, and the technical parts that you find on or around your own body.
 And with the clever AI, the otherwise dead-looking scenery truly comes to life.

 While many might compare the game to Elex, The Surge 2 is a completely different game.
 Clearly more action-loaded, spatially more linear, only the scenes shown in the demo astonishingly remind one of the post-apocalyptic forests of the Piranha Bytes colleagues.

 With part two, the popular attacking of certain body parts returns - on the one hand, in order to weaken the opponent and on the other hand to further use the separated robot parts as your own weapons.
 But if you aim at the Roboarm equipped with your welding torches, the enemy cyborg will not be happy.
 In the future, your opponents will react to this approach and then proceed much more aggressively.

 Small features with big effects